xPhelippe/TrackerJS/README.md

 ### Data

-Once a number is added, the value and the current timestamp are appended to an array and stored in local storage.
-When the home page is loaded, This array is read and a useEffect() hook is triggered to process the data for each of the 4 views, relying on helper functions created in [src/utils/dataTransformer.js](https://github.com/xPhelippe/TrackerJS/blob/main/src/utils/dataTransformer.js) for the data processing.
+Once a number is added, the value and the entered timestamp are appended to an array and stored in local storage.
+When the home page is loaded, This array is read and a hook is triggered to process the data for each of the 4 views, relying on helper functions created in [src/utils/dataTransformer.js](https://github.com/xPhelippe/TrackerJS/blob/main/src/utils/dataTransformer.js) for the data processing.
+To maintain consistency and ensure all componets are updated on a change in data, React Context is used to maintain state across the application

 ### Changing the color